 The concept of buying food in bulk is simple: shoppers fill reusable containers and scoop as much as they want or can afford from large bins.
 Bulk food stores generally carry pantry staples such as flour, grains and sugar, as well as dried fruits, nuts and other snacks.

 Due to new health and safety implementations, some markets have closed their bulk sections, while others require employees to fill new containers.
-All have increased the depth of disinfecting bulk bins, scoops and surfaces with alcohol-based cleaning solutions.
+Bulk store are ramping up on disinfecting bulk bins, scoops and surfaces with alcohol-based cleaning solutions.

-People buy food in bulk for many reasons, from saving money to eliminating the need for single-use plastic and other packaging.
+From saving money to eliminating the need for single-use plastic and other packaging, there are many reasons that people choose to buy items in bulk.
 But buying in bulk was a popular method of stocking up well before this year.
 In 2019, the bulk food ingredient market was valued at $424.6 billion and by 2025, it is expected to reach $524.9 billion.
 With bulk buying on the rise, here are some benefits of making the switch from regular grocery stores to bulk food stores.

 1. Waste Reduction

 By shopping at bulk food stores, consumers can reduce both packaging and food waste since it eliminates the need for packaging and single-use plastic.
 The US represents just four percent of the world’s population, but it produces 12 percent of global municipal solid waste.
 Additionally, Americans recycle only 35 percent of their municipal waste.
 Making the switch to buying in bulk can make a dramatic impact on weekly waste reduction and encourage mindful consumption choices in general.

 While it depends on the items, generally speaking, buying in bulk is cheaper.
 Without the excess packaging and branding that companies charge for, items tend to be cheaper than supermarket prices.
 Consumers can usually save money per unit, which adds up to real savings over time.
 Buying in bulk means shoppers pay for nothing but the product.